firebuggirl/auth-with-animations/README.md

 If you download the sample from the quickstart page, it will come pre-populated with the **client ID** and **domain** for your application.
 If you clone the repo directly from Github, rename the `auth0-variables.ts.example` file to `auth0-variables.ts` and provide the **client ID** and **domain** there.
 This file is located in `src/app/auth/`.

+NOTE: `auth0-variables.ts` has been added to .gitignore...have to cd into file and ``
+NOTE: `auth0-variables.ts` has been added to .gitignore...have to cd into file and `cat auth0-variables.ts ` to read/see variables and their values.

 ## Run the Application

 The development server that comes with the Angular CLI can be used to serve the application.